Sanix-Darker/sanixdk.xyz/content/index.md

 - [Testa](https://github.com/Sanix-Darker/testa) : Run tests based on comments assertions from your codebase by defining expected input/output.

-- [Ziim](https://github.com/Sanix-Darker/ziim) : TraceBack from your terminal to solution on online forums online with this CLI.
+- [Ziim](https://github.com/Sanix-Darker/ziim) : From an error traceBack on your terminal to solutions, no browser search needed.

 - [Solar](https://github.com/Sanix-Darker/solar) : Chrome Web Extension allowing you to run code online from more than 40 tools.

 - [go-bind](https://github.com/Sanix-Darker/go_bind) : (golang -> python) bindings collection of tools for perfs.

-- [cicli](https://github.com/Sanix-Darker/cicli) : Follow github actions logs from your terminal.

 - [falla](https://github.com/Sanix-Darker/falla) : Search Engine CLI scraper on your terminal.

 - [.exe](https://github.com/Sanix-Darker/.exe) & [.exe-gh](https://github.com/Sanix-Darker/d-exe-action) & [.exe-ie](https://github.com/Sanix-Darker/d-exe-action-example) : Run Code from markdown code snippets with this service.

-- [FlashIt](https://github.com/Sanix-Darker/flashit) : Watch, follow and get notify when a price drop on any eCommerce webSite directly in your telegram.
+- [FlashIt](https://github.com/Sanix-Darker/flashit) : Watch and get notify when a product's price drop on any eCommerce webSite.

 OpenSource Contributor on :